Robert N. Fried: Entertainment

 He was president and CEO of Savoy Pictures from December 1994 to June 1996.
 In 1996, Fried founded WhatsHotNow, an e-commerce company that sells entertainment memorabilia.
 He was chairman and CEO of the company until June 2001.
 In 2005, Collateral, a movie Fried produced, won an ASCAP award.
 Fried launched Spirit EMX, an internet video content company, in 2007.
 Hallmark Cards acquired Spirit EMX and rebranded it as SpiritClips, LLC.
-He serves as CEO of the company.
-Fried served as co-chairman of Tiger Media from October 2009 to August 2011.
-In 2018, he was named CEO of ChromaDex.
+Fried was co-chairman of Tiger Media from October 2009 to August 2011.

+Niagen Bioscience (formerly ChromaDex)

+In 2015, Fried joined ChromaDex Corporation, now Niagen Bioscience (NASDAQ: NAGE), a science-based integrated reference standards and nutraceutical company, as a member of its Board of Directors.
+He became interested in the longevity field previously, investing in longevity biotech companies.
+In early 2016, Fried co-founded HealthSpan Research LLC with biochemist Dr. Charles Brenner.
+Through its subsidiary ProHealthSpan, the company introduced Tru Niagen, a consumer supplement featuring ChromaDex's patented ingredient Niagen (nicotinamide riboside (NR) chloride), an NAD+ precursor researched for its potential benefits in cellular health and age-related decline.
+In March 2017, ChromaDex acquired Healthspan Research.

+Following the acquisition, Fried became President and Chief Operating Officer of ChromaDex in 2017.
+In April 2018, he was appointed Chief Executive Officer (CEO) of ChromaDex.
+Under his leadership, ChromaDex expanded its research and development of nicotinamide riboside and other NAD+ precursors for cellular health and longevity applications.

+In March 2025, ChromaDex changed its corporate name to Niagen Bioscience.

 Personal life

 Fried holds a Bachelor of Science degree from Cornell University and a Master of Business Administration degree from the Columbia University Graduate School of Business.

 In 1994, he married actress Nancy Travis, who appeared in Fried's So I Married An Axe Murderer (1993).
 They have two sons.